hikari-py/hikari/README.md

 <a href="https://hikari-py.dev/hikari"><img height="20" alt="Documentation status" src="https://img.shields.io/badge/documentation-up-00FF00.svg"></a>
 </p>

-An opinionated, static typed Discord microframework for Python3 and asyncio that supports Discord's V8 REST API and Gateway.
+An opinionated, static typed Discord microframework for Python3 and asyncio that supports Discord's v9 REST and Gateway APIs.

 Built on good intentions and the hope that it will be extendable and reusable, rather than an obstacle for future development.